IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 | Resource Server      | Server requesting an access token to authorize token introspection requests |
 | Authorization Server | Server that grants access tokens.                                           |

 *Note:* The requirements for the Authorization Client and Resource Server are identical for this transaction.
 For brevity, the solely term Authorization Client is used in the remainder of this transaction description.

-TODO:  REmove this note and use the "Role" convention instead in the actor table above.
+TODO:  Remove this note and use the "Role" convention instead in the actor table above.

 ### 3.71.3 Referenced Standards